Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Procedures

 \section{Procedures}

-We begin in Section~\ref{sec:npiv} by briefly reviewing sieve nonparametric instrumental variables (NPIV) estimation and UCBs with a deterministic sieve dimension.
+We begin in Section~\ref{sec:npiv} by briefly reviewing sieve nonparametric IV estimation and UCBs with a deterministic sieve dimension.
+Section~\ref{sec:cv} explains why standard cross validation for regression fails in models with endogeneity.
 Section~\ref{sec:Jtilde} presents our data-driven choice of sieve dimension and Section~\ref{sec:ucbs} presents our data-driven UCBs.
-These methods extend naturally to partially linear and partially additive models, as we discuss further in Section~\ref{sec:extensions}.
-Both procedures apply to nonparametric regression as a special case.
-Appendix~\ref{sec:regression} presents a simplified description of our procedures in that case.
+These methods extend naturally to partially linear and partially additive models (see Section~\ref{sec:extensions}).
+Both procedures apply to nonparametric regression as well (see Appendix~\ref{sec:regression}).